JohnCselcuk/Covid-Warriors/README.md

 ![Tableau 2](https://user-images.githubusercontent.com/85411967/151273551-83a3fb28-6c2d-4efd-843d-93b54400b2b0.png)

 Older adults are more likely to get very sick from COVID-19.
 Getting very sick means that older adults with COVID-19 might need hospitalization, intensive care, or a ventilator to help them breathe, or they might even die.
 The risk increases for people in their 50s and increases in 60s, 70s, and 80s.
 People 85 and older are the most likely to get very sick.
+Other factors can also make you more likely to get severely ill with COVID-19, such as having certain underlying medical conditions.
+If you have an underlying medical condition, you should continue to follow your treatment plan, unless advised differently by your health care provider.